yawo/courserax/README.md

 Enjoy !

-If you like it, please leave a review on the addon page or mail me... mcguy2008 --//gmail//--.
+If you like it, please *leave a review on the addon page or mail me.*.. mcguy2008 --//gmail//--.

 Peace and Love for a better world !